Brown Rice (album): Release history

+The album was first titled Brown Rice for its 1975 release.
+EMI Records originally released the album in Italy under this title.
+Horizon Records reissued the album in 1977, re-titling it Don Cherry.

+John Snyder and Rudy Van Gelder prepared a digital master at Van Gelder Studio in 1988, and in 1989 A&M Records released Brown Rice on compact disc.
+The album was reissued on vinyl in 2019.

 Reception

-The Allmusic review by Steve Huey awarded the album 4½ stars stating "Brown Rice is the most accessible entry point into Cherry's borderless ideal, jelling into a personal, unique, and seamless vision that's at once primitive and futuristic in the best possible senses of both words.
-While Cherry would record a great deal of fine work in the years to come, he would never quite reach this level of wild invention again".

-Brian Morton and Richard Cook, writing for The Penguin Guide to Jazz, called Brown Rice "a lost classic of the era and probably the best place to sample the trumpeter as both soloist – he blows some stunningly beautiful solos here – and as the shamanic creator of a unique, unearthly sound that makes dull nonsense of most 'fusion' work of the period.… Exceptional and recommended."
-Previous editions of The Penguin Guide to Jazz gave the album a four-star rating, of a possible four.
+The Allmusic review by Steve Huey called Brown Rice "the most accessible entry point into Cherry's borderless ideal, jelling into a personal, unique, and seamless vision that's at once primitive and futuristic in the best possible senses of both words," concluding that "he would never quite reach this level of wild invention again".
+Pitchfork called the album "the most focused version" of Cherry's vision, concluding that "in its balance of noise and bliss, beauty and chaos, Brown Rice is true world music".
+Brian Morton and Richard Cook, writing for The Penguin Guide to Jazz, called Brown Rice "a lost classic of the era and probably the best place to sample the trumpeter as both soloist – he blows some stunningly beautiful solos here – and as the shamanic creator of a unique, unearthly sound that makes dull nonsense of most 'fusion' work of the period.… Exceptional and recommended".

-Carl Braurer, writing for Cadence, suggested that the title track and "Degi-Degi" were the least successful tracks on the album, and would have benefited from shorter running times.
-However, Braurer felt that overall, "this [album] is Cherry at his finest."
+Carl Braurer, writing for Cadence, called the album "Cherry at his finest", but suggested that the title track and "Degi-Degi" were the least successful tracks and would have benefited from shorter running times.
 The All Music Guide to Jazz, which reprinted Braurer's review, marked the album as a landmark recording.
+The 1985 Rolling Stone Jazz Record Guide negatively described the album as an unsuccessful crossover attempt ruined by "electronic indulgence and poor playing".